Central Park (skyscraper): Construction: 1988 to 1992

 with South Perth firm Bruechle Gilchrist & Evans as the project engineers.
 The building was constructed in a modular method, whereby floor slabs were pre-cast off-site and simply dropped into the steel frame of the tower as construction progressed.
 Over 60000 m2 of pre-cast floor units, both rectangular and triangular, were supplied for use in Central Park, the largest such contract ever awarded to an Australian company.
 The modular construction principle even extended to the restrooms of the tower: they arrived on the building site as completely enclosed modules, ready to be fixed into position on each floor and have external services connected.

 Major structural work on Central Park concluded with the installation in 1992 of its communications mast.
 The first tenants, accounting firm BDO Nelson Parkhill, moved into their offices in May 1992, followed by further tenants including Ernst & Young in December 1992.
 Following structural completion of the tower, the public park was landscaped in early 1993.

-Construction of Central Park cost $186.5 million, and upon completion the building overtook the R&I Tower (now the South32 Tower) as the tallest skyscraper in Perth.
-It was also the city's largest office tower by combined floor area, a title which was taken by QV.1 when that building opened in 1994.
+Construction of Central Park cost $186.5 million, and upon completion the building overtook 108 St Georges Terrace as the tallest skyscraper in Perth.
+It was also the city's largest office tower by combined floor area, a title which was taken by QV1 when that building opened in 1994.

 Post-construction

 Since its completion, Central Park has been regarded as one of Perth's leading premium office towers.
 However, in the years following its opening Central Park faced a sluggish office rental market and experienced high vacancy rates for several years.
 The tower now has a stated 66500 m2 of office and retail space across 51 occupied floors.
-Major current tenants are Rio Tinto, and WeWork.
+Major current tenants are Rio Tinto and WeWork.
 St George Bank also occupies some space in the building and in mid-2007 the St George logo was installed at the top of the tower and was removed in mid-2014.
 In mid-2015 the Rio Tinto logo was installed on the top four sides of the tower.

 In September 1999, high winds during a heavy storm resulted in the dislodgement of some domes in the canopy over the building's forecourt.
 This led to the closure of St Georges Terrace entrance as a safety precaution.
 The building's then-owner, the Government Employees Superannuation Board, subsequently initiated legal action against the tower's builder Multiplex.

 Since 2001, the tower has played host to an annual stair climb race up 53 flights of stairs to the roof.
 In 2008 the event raised $103,719 for MS Australia.

+In 2003, the Perron Group purchased a 50% stake in the building.

 Central Park has remained the tallest building in Perth since its completion.

+In September 2024, a $66 million facelift was completed.
+This involved the replacement of panelling and lights.